Marion T. Pope Jr.

-Marion T. Pope Jr. (born September 28, 1927) is an American judge and politician.
+Marion Thomas Pope Jr. (born September 28, 1927) is an American judge and politician.
 He served as a Democratic member of the Georgia House of Representatives.

 Life and career

-Pope was born in Upson County, Georgia.
+Pope was born in Upson County, Georgia on September 28, 1927.
 He attended Canton High School, South Georgia College and the University of Georgia.

-Pope served in the Georgia House of Representatives, representing Cherokee County from 1963 to 1966.
+He served in the Georgia House of Representatives, representing Cherokee County from 1963 to 1966.

 In 1981, Pope was appointed by Governor George Busbee to serve as a judge of the Georgia Court of Appeals, serving until 2002.